Cerastium or mouse-ear chickweed

 Cultural control of Mouse Ear Chickweed.

-To control Mouse Ear Chickweed without chemicals, maintain turf density by fertilizing, mowing at the right height of cut, and irrigating appropriately.
+• Maintain turf density by fertilizing, mowing at the right height of cut, and irrigating appropriately.

-Chemical control of Mouse Ear Chickweed.
+Chemical Control of Mouse Ear Chickweed.

-Chemical control is best in the Autumn and Early Spring when plants are small, and before they flower.
-It is difficult to control in cool weather, and when plants are large, and in a dense vegetative mat.
+• Chemical control of Cerastium glomeratum is best in the Autumn and the early Spring when the plants are small, and before they flower.

 Pre-Emergent Control of Mouse Ear Chickweed.